jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 Images contain all the libraries, dependencies, etc. needed to run the app.

-<!SLIDE pprintonly>
+---
+class: x-extra-details

-# Decouple "plumbing" from application logic
+## Decouple "plumbing" from application logic

 1. Write your code to connect to named services ("db", "api"...)
 2. Use Compose to start your stack